≡ Menu

 • At least 2 years of full-time attendance

-• Typically results in an Associate of Applied Science (AAS) degree with a specialization in diagnostic medical sonography
+• Results in an Associate of Applied Science (AAS) degree with a specialization in diagnostic medical sonography

 • Prepares students to become a practicing sonographer